2600hz/kazoo/applications/crossbar/doc/auth.md

 ##### Response when no User is Linked yet

-If this is the first that the user is authenticating using this SSO provider, Kazoo returns and empty response indeicating that user should first login using it's own Kazoo credentials first to link the SSO application with its user.
+If this is the first time that the user is authenticating using this SSO provider, Kazoo returns and empty response indeicating that user should first login using it's own Kazoo credentials first to link the SSO application with its user.
 After login the user is linked with the app and it no need to maunual login again.

 ```json
 {